usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 1. What did you learn that surprised you?
 2. What seems like a major constraint or risk?
-3. What existing systems or policies could we align with—or avoid duplicating?
+3. What existing systems or policies could we align with or avoid duplicating?
 4. How could this influence our product vision or acquisition strategy?

 **Optional:** Share a quote, stat, or headline that made you think differently about the problem.

 ### **Tips for Facilitation**

-* Encourage participants to stay curious—this isn’t about being right, it’s about discovering what matters.
+* Encourage participants to stay curious, this isn’t about being right, it’s about discovering what matters.
 * Recommend they focus on relevance over depth—a key insight or contradiction is more useful than a full legal brief.
 * You may invite participants to drop quick notes in Slack or a shared doc before the next session.